ljubo-s/spring-boot-soap-ws-oracle/README.md

 -	Java
 -	Gradle
 -	Oracle
+#### Create Client Classes
+Generate a JAX-WS Web Service Client from a WSDL document using Apache CXF
 ####    From Eclipse (Spring Tool Suite)
 Import as Existing Gradle Project and run it as Spring Boot App.
 ####    Web server